 It is normal and healthy for the pruned tip of a twig to dry up and seal itself off from pests and disease.
-When the tip of a twig dies and that death keeps moving inward, there’s a problem.
+When that death keeps moving inward, there’s a problem.
 This creeping death is called dieback.
-Dieback can be caused by environmental conditions, insect feeding, or disease.
+Dieback can be from environmental conditions, insect feeding, or disease.

 It is not understood why, but delayed leafing out seems to be associated with dieback.
-This may simply be because dieback may be caused by the same environmental conditions that cause delayed leafing out.
-We really don’t know.
-These conditions include winter drought, extreme cold, or insufficient chilling hours.
+The same environmental conditions that cause delayed leafing out and dieback include winter drought, extreme cold, or insufficient chilling hours.
 This form of dieback is common in blackberries and raspberries.
-Other causes of dieback include poor irrigation and hot, dry winds, potassium or zinc deficiencies, phosphorus toxicity, and insect feeding by shot hole borers, black scale, wooly aphids, and mealybugs.
-Also, when the raspberry horntail, a tiny wasp, lays its eggs in a raspberry or blackberry cane, dieback can occur.
+Other causes of dieback include poor irrigation and hot, dry winds, potassium or zinc deficiencies, phosphorus toxicity, insect feeding by shot hole borers, black scale, wooly aphids, and mealybugs.
+Also, when the raspberry horntail, a tiny wasp, lays its eggs in a raspberry or blackberry cane.

 Dieback by nematodes

 Nematodes are microscopic, eel-like roundworms that live in the soil.
 Some nematodes are beneficial predators, and some are plant-eating, disease-carrying parasites.
 Nematode feeding can cause reduced plant vigor, wilting, smaller fruits and leaves, and twig dieback.

 Several different fungi can cause dieback.
 Each pathogen has its own set of symptoms and host plants:

 Lettuce is susceptible to viral dieback caused by the lettuce necrotic stunt virus.
 This pathogen causes stunting, leathery, dark inner leaves, and rotted areas on outer leaves.